Onboarding: Self-efficacy

 Self-efficacy is the degree to which new employees feel capable of successfully completing and fulfilling their responsibilities.
 Employees who feel they can get the job done fare better than those who feel overwhelmed in their new positions; research has found that job satisfaction, organizational commitment, and turnover are all correlated with feelings of self-efficacy.
 Research suggests social environments that encourage teamwork and employee autonomy help increase feelings of competence; this is also a result of support from co-workers, and managerial support having less impact on feelings of self-efficacy.

-Management can work to increase self-efficacy in several ways.
-One includes having clear expectations of employees, with consequences for failing to meet the requirements.
-Management can also offer programs to enhance self-efficacy by emphasizing the ability of employees to use their existing tools and skills to solve problems and complete tasks.

 Social acceptance

 Social acceptance gives new employees the support needed to be successful.
 While role clarity and self-efficacy are important to a newcomer's ability to meet the requirements of a job, the feeling of "fitting in" can do a lot for one's view of the work environment and has been shown to increase commitment to an organization and decrease turnover.
 In order for onboarding to be effective employees must help in their own onboarding process by interacting with other coworkers and supervisors socially, and involving themselves in functions involving other employees.
 The length of hire also determines social acceptance, often by influencing how much an employee is willing to change to maintain group closeness.
 Individuals who are hired with an expected long-term position are more likely to work toward fitting in with the main group, avoiding major conflicts.
 Employees who are expected to work in the short-term often are less invested in maintaining harmony with peers.
 This impacts the level of acceptance from existing employee groups, depending on the future job prospects of the new hire and their willingness to fit in.

 Identity impacts social acceptance as well.
 If an individual with a marginalized identity feels as if they are not accepted, they will suffer negative consequences.
-It has been show that when LGBT employees conceal their identities at work they are a higher risk for mental health problems, as well as physical illness.
+It has been shown that when LGBT employees conceal their identities at work they are a higher risk for mental health problems, as well as physical illness.
 They are also more likely to experience low satisfaction and commitment at their job.
 Employees possessing disabilities may struggle to be accepted in the workplace due to coworkers' beliefs about the capability of the individual to complete their tasks.
 Black employees who are not accepted in the workplace and face discrimination experience decreased job satisfaction, which can cause them to perform poorly in the workplace resulting in monetary and personnel costs to organizations.